2nd former aide accuses Cuomo of sexual harassment

 "I ask all New Yorkers to await the findings of the review so that they know the facts before making any judgements," Cuomo said.
 "I will have no further comment until the review has concluded."

+"The accused CANNOT appoint the investigator.
+PERIOD," tweeted U.S. Rep. Kathleen Rice, a Long Island Democrat.
+"The continued allegations are deeply disturbing and concerning.
+The behavior described has no place in the workplace.
+A truly independent investigation must begin immediately."

+Senate Majority Leader Andrea Stewart-Cousins and Assembly Speaker Carl Heastie, both Democrats, called for an independent investigator.

-The pair of harassment allegations represent a deepening crisis for Cuomo, who just months ago was at the height of his popularity for his leadership during the height of the coronavirus pandemic last spring.
+The pair of harassment allegations represent a deepening crisis for Cuomo, who just months ago was at the height of his popularity for his leadership during coronavirus pandemic..

-In recent weeks, he has been assailed, even by some fellow Democrats, over revelations that his administration had substantially underreported COVID-19 deaths in nursing homes.

-Bennett did not immediately return a Twitter message seeking comment Saturday night.
+Bennett did not immediately return a Twitter message from The Associated Press seeking comment.

 Bennett said she also dodged a question from Cuomo about hugging by saying she missed hugging her parents.
 She said Cuomo never touched her.